hamada-g/blue-lab/docs/lab-journal.md

 - Manager inspection should be performed over SSH from the Windows host when practical
 - JSON event output should be filtered and formatted for readability rather than reviewed directly in long raw terminal streams
 - Explicit process-launch tests are preferable to `Get-Process` when validating process creation visibility
+- Effective audit policy must be verified with `auditpol`, not assumed from Group Policy configuration alone

 ### Problems Encountered
 - Raw `alerts.json` and `archives.json` output was difficult to read in the small Hyper-V console window